 And Lena discovers being stuck on a committee isn’t her worst nightmare after all.

-The Turning Tide by C. M. Lance is a romantic drama set in Australia and Asia, published in August 2014 by Allen & Unwin, ISBN 9781760110741.
-Some of its characters appear in Atomic Sea, three decades later.
+The Turning Tide by C. M. Lance is a drama set in Australia and Asia, published in August 2014 by Allen & Unwin, ISBN 9781760110741.
+Some characters appear in Atomic Sea, three decades later.

 Alan Villiers: Voyager of the Winds is a biography by Kate Lance, published in 2009 by the National Maritime Museum, Greenwich, UK.
 It won the Mountbatten Maritime Award 2009 for Best Literary Contribution.